archive-for-processing/processing-forked-libraries/README.md

 #### Manual Install

-Contributed libraries may be downloaded separately and manually placed within the "libraries" folder of your Processing sketchbook.
+Contributed libraries may be downloaded separately and manually placed within the `libraries` folder of your Processing sketchbook.
 To find (and change) the Processing sketchbook location on your computer, open the Preferences window from the Processing application (PDE) and look for the "Sketchbook location" item at the top.